zarthur/CSCC-Android-Mobile-Applications-Notes/week_04/readme.md

 For a given activity, the *FragmentManager* is responsible for managing fragments and adding their views to the view hierarchy.
-The FragmentManager handles a list of fragments and and a back stack of fragment transactions.
+The FragmentManager handles a list of fragments and and a back stack of fragment transactions, providing functionality when a user presses the back button.
 The FragmentManager is also responsible for calling the lifecycle methods of a fragment.

 To use the Fragment manger, we can add the following to *ContactActivity*'s